Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/Development_environment_construction_guide.md

 Right-click the sizer icon in the task tray to display the menu.
 Select the configure sizer.
 Window size described in `5.
 Basic Design Guidelines for the screen` of `\Sample Project\Design Document\A1_Project Management System\020_Architecture Design\020_Development Standard\010_Design Standard\UI Standard (Screen).xlsx` will be set.

-### Screen hard copy tool (SnapCrab for Windows)
-After installation, the following detailed setting is specified.

-#### Capture save location
-Select the specified save destination and specify the working directory where screenshots are stored when a screen hard copy of the unit test is obtained.
-You can save the screenshots in any directory.

-#### Image format
-Select JPEG full color.

-#### Others
-Uncheck the sound checkbox as it will be played during each capture.

 ### Request recording tool for regression testing(JMeter)
 After installation, configure the following settings.